algorithmsbooks/optimization/README.md

 * p.
 140: eq.
 8.23, $\delta^(i)$ should be boldface on the right hand side (thanks to Robert Moss)
 * p.
 141: eq.
 8.30 used c_c instead of c_Sigma. (thanks to Pranav Maheshwari)
 * p.
 147: Eq.
 9.1: Remove boldface x (thanks to Ross Alexander)
 * p.
-171: ex 10.2, simplify example to not require any constraints by making h(x) a linear function; then x_n can be determined from x_1 through x_n-1
+171: ex 10.2, simplify example to not require any constraints by making h(x) a linear function; then x_n can be determined from x_1 through x_n-1.
+                   Thank you TSeyhan for finding an additional in this change, which is now fixed.
 * p.
 174: last terms in equations 10.16 and 10.17 should have minus sign (thanks to Vladislav Ankudinov)
 * p.
 177: Sentence before eq.
 10.36 should have "minimization" not "maximization" (thanks to Kaijun Feng)
 * p.
 183: Swap order of lambda and rho updates in Alg 10.2 (thanks to Stuart Rogers)